adamchalmers/blog/content/nom-chars.md

 Another example of the combinator pattern is Rust's [Result<T,E>](https://doc.rust-lang.org/stable/std/result/enum.Result.html) type.
 Your primitive tools might be closures like `Fn(T) -> Result<V, U>`.
 The combinators are methods like `map`, `and_then` and `or_else`.

-And yet another example (maybe a bit of a stretch) is JSON!
-JSON defines some primitive types like `number`, `bool` and `string`, as well as some combinators like `Object` or `Array` that can take multiple primitive values and combine them into a composite value.
-Like a Person data type made from two primitive data types: `{"name": string, "age": number}`.
-And you can then combine Person values into arrays of people, or objects where the fields are people.

 Nom takes a similar approach, using combinators to combine parsers[^1].
 There are primitive parsers that match one simple value from the input string, and functions (called combinators) which let you combine multiple primitive parsers into a more complex (composite) parser.
 Let's look at the primitives first.

 ## Primitive parsers